 When you invest in an ETF, you don’t hold all the assets of the ETF directly.
-Instead, you purchase units in the ETF, which each hold a proportion of all the securities.
+Instead, you purchase units in the ETF.
+Each unit holds a proportion of all the securities.
 The units are created by an authorised participant (AP) and the number of units available can be increased or decreased depending on demand.
 This process is called creation and redemption.

 You can see how an ETF is performing by looking at its net asset value (NAV) compared to its unit price.
 The NAV is the value of its underlying assets.

-An AP buys assets and then exchanges them with the ETF for units in it.
+An AP buys assets and then exchanges them with the ETF for units.
 These units can then be traded on the ASX.
 This process is called creation.